Neverland Regio

-Mordor Macula (/ˈmɔːrdɔːr 'mækjʊlə/) is the informal name for a large dark area about 375 km in diameter near the north pole of Charon, Pluto's largest moon.
-It is named after the black land called Mordor in J. R. R. Tolkien's The Lord of the Rings.
+Neverland Regio (formerly nicknamed Mordor Macula (/ˈmɔːrdɔːr 'mækjʊlə/)) is a large dark area about 375 km in diameter near the north pole of Charon, Pluto's largest moon.
+It is named after Peter Pans Neverland (the initial nickname was that of the black land called Mordor in J. R. R. Tolkien's The Lord of the Rings).

 Geography

-Mordor Macula is located at Charon's north pole.
-Mordor Macula's dark "core" is roughly 375 kilometers in diameter, though a surrounding lighter halo extends further into the highlands of Oz Terra, beginning to appear north of 45°N and trending darker with increasing latitude.
+Neverland Regio is located at Charon's north pole.
+Its dark "core" is roughly 375 kilometers in diameter, though a surrounding lighter halo extends further into the highlands of Oz Terra, beginning to appear north of 45°N and trending darker with increasing latitude.

-The boundary of Mordor Macula, though ill-defined, is roughly circular; two major disruptions to this circular boundary are observed, however.
+The boundary of the regio, though ill-defined, is roughly circular with two major disruptions.
 One, named McCaffrey Dorsum, is a curvilinear ridge 1–2 kilometers high and stretching between ~150° and ~0°W between 72° and 77°N. McCaffrey Dorsum appears to act as a barrier to the spread or distribution of dark material.
 The pole-facing slopes of the ridge contain some of the darkest terrain observed on Charon, whilst the equator-facing slopes show little deposition of the dark material.
 The second disruption is Dorothy, the largest-known impact basin on Charon.
-The floor of Dorothy is significantly lighter, appearing to carve an arc into the dark core of Mordor Macula.
-An unnamed ~80 km wide impact crater within Mordor Macula also has a bright floor.
-Broadly, the distribution of Mordor Macula's dark material seems only loosely influenced by local topography.
+The floor of Dorothy is significantly lighter, appearing to carve an arc into the dark core of Neverland Regio.
+An unnamed ~80 km wide impact crater within the regio also has a bright floor.
+Broadly, the distribution of Neverland Regio's dark material seems only loosely influenced by local topography.

 Geology

-Mordor Macula is located at Charon's north pole.
+Neverland Regio is located at Charon's north pole.

-The terrain Mordor Macula occupies appears to be rather dramatic, with numerous scarps and irregular depressions.
-In the direction of the 90°E meridian, Mordor Macula is roughly at the same altitude as Oz Terra.
-In the direction of the 90°W meridian by contrast, Mordor Macula's terrain gently slopes downwards to ~2 km below Charon's mean elevation before encountering the McCaffrey Dorsum.
+The terrain Neverland Regio occupies appears to be rather dramatic, with numerous scarps and irregular depressions.
+In the direction of the 90°E meridian, it’s roughly at the same altitude as Oz Terra.
+In the direction of the 90°W meridian by contrast, its terrain gently slopes downwards to ~2 km below Charon's mean elevation before encountering the McCaffrey Dorsum.
 Beyond the ridge is a massive deep canyon, Caleuche Chasma.
-Due to Charon's current geological inactivity, Mordor Macula has been relatively unchanged since its formation.
+Due to Charon's current geological inactivity, Neverland Regio has been relatively unchanged since its formation.

 The dark material is reddish-brown in color and has been likened to the dark equatorial belt of Pluto.
 Pluto's dark equatorial terrain is covered in deposits of tholins, a generic term for a tar-like mixture of radiation-processed organic compounds.
-As such, the dark reddish-brown coloration of Mordor Macula is likely caused by tholins as well.
+As such, the dark reddish-brown coloration of Neverland Regio is likely caused by tholins as well.
 However, spectral observations of Charon's north pole is still dominated by signatures of water ice, so the dark deposits must be thin and relatively sparse.
 This is supported by the inconsistent correlation between the distribution of dark material and local topography, indicating that the material is not a thick and discrete deposit.